RoBro92/SmartRV-TankPro/firmware-display/README.md

 # Firmware – Display (Placeholder)

-This directory is reserved for a future external display that will show tank levels and relay status from the SmartRV Water Tank Module v3.0.
+This directory is reserved for a future external display that will show tank levels and relay status from SmartRV TankPro v3.0.

 ## Planned approach
 - **Hardware:** Likely an ESP32-based board with a small color LCD/TFT or e-paper panel and rotary/button input.